 I'm kind of ashamed to admit that the 'reaper' reference just brought to mind one of Brad's earlier movies, Meet Joe Black, where Brad actually plays The Grimm Reaper.
 No kidding, you should see it, as it's a better movie than WWZ...imho.

 Anyway, my personal experience is that chest tightness brought on by asthma is almost always best dealt with in the calmer practice of full breaths exhaled through slightly pursed lips.

 Back in the early 1970's, the Soviets discovered that the back pressure produced by exhaling through the slightly pursed lips forces the bronchiole tubes open a bit longer, providing for a better breath due to more complete air exchange.
 They used it in distance running, which is where my interest was at the time, but any aerobic sport would benefit.

 OK, that's my two cents worth.
 And again, if the lips and fingernails are blue, you might try it Brad's way, and definitely head to the ER.

 Finally, a great web resource for asthmatics and their friends and families is asthma uk at:

-Keywords: Poems about asthma, asthma poetry, poetry about asthma and asthmatics, poems about asthma drugs and medication, distance running with asthma, Phoenix North High School poetry.
+Keywords: Poems about asthma, asthma poetry, poems about asthma drugs and medication, distance running with asthma, Phoenix North High School poetry.